Gifts for RV Owners That Actually Make Sense

 Carlos Lopez

 The best gifts for RV owners are not surge protectors.
-Well — surge protectors are actually great gifts for RV owners, but they are not the gifts that make someone laugh and immediately tell you a story.
+Well — surge protectors are actually great gifts, but they are not the gifts that make someone laugh and immediately tell you a story.
 That is the bar worth clearing.
 This guide covers both — the practical gear that every RV owner needs and the apparel that proves you actually understand what this life is like.

 What RV Owners Actually Want vs. What People Buy Them